DiRoots-Limited/DiRoots.One.Releases/docs/ui-components/SG-Profile.md

 ## Importing Profiles

-SheetLink profiles make it easy to import existing profiles to stay compliant with your company standards (e.g., profiles in a network location).
+SheetGen profiles make it easy to import existing profiles to stay compliant with your company standards (e.g., profiles in a network location).

 Steps:
 1. In the window header, click on the Import button next to the profiles list.